SC Democrats choose former political operative as new chairman - South Carolina Radio Network

 “I don’t have the words to express my gratitude for the support the Democrats of South Carolina have shown me,” Robertson said in a statement.
 “Together, we can build the South Carolina Democratic Party into a force to be reckoned with, capable of strong campaigns, cycle after cycle.

-He replaces Jaime Harrison, who was the latest in a long line of South Carolina Democratic chairmen who have lost Statehouse seats to Republican candidates.
-Democrats hope Robinson can turn their fortunes around, noting his successful efforts to elect U.S. Rep. John Spratt, despite a GOP majority in the region and his surprisingly close margin of defeat while managing the gubernatioral campaign of State Sen. Vincent Sheheen.
+He replaces Jaime Harrison, the latest in a long line of South Carolina Democratic chairmen who have seen a reduction in Democratic legislators or elected officials statewide.
+Democrats hope Robertson can turn their fortunes around, noting his successful efforts to elect U.S. Rep. John Spratt, despite a GOP majority in the region and a 2010 close margin of defeat while managing the gubernatorial campaign of State Sen. Vincent Sheheen in what was a banner year for Republicans nationwide.

 Harrison has been named Associate Chair and Counselor of the Democratic National Committee, where his responsibilities will include outreach to the Southern Caucus and developing a 50-State strategy and red state initiative.

-Robertson was the campaign director for then-candidate Barack Obama during the 2008 general election.
+Robertson was the campaign director for then-candidate Barack Obama during the 2008 general election in South Carolina.
 From 2011 until 2015, he led the Democratic Party of Oklahoma as executive director.